 About the facilitator: Never happier than when sipping on a chilled glass of white, Ruth Simpson has been translating professionally since 2008 in the fields of wine, beauty and personal development.
 She lives in Chablis on her family’s wine estate and holds the WSET Level 4 Diploma, the stepping stone to the revered Master of Wine qualification.
 Determined to stamp out wine snobbery once and for all, Ruth loves sharing her enthusiasm for wine and encouraging people to learn more about it.

 Ruth also spent several years in Paris as an English language trainer at L’Oréal Luxury Products, facilitating workshops and giving individual tuition to a range of marketing and business professionals.

 She is an alumna of the University of Warwick and has MITI status.
-A keen singer and violinist, Ruth also loves exploring the depths of the ocean with a scuba pack on her back.
+A keen singer, violinist and ukulele player, Ruth has been directing the METM choir since 2017.
+She also loves exploring the depths of the ocean with a scuba pack on her back.